ldfernan/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "Median after imputed NA is: 10766.1886792453"
 ```
-Both mean and median values have increased slightly after NA values have been imputed.
+Both mean values are same before and after NAs have been replaced.This is because we have used the mean per date per interval for all NA values, hence the overall mean are not affected.
+The median values have increased by a very slight amount because of the addition of the means to NA's, ushing the median out by a small margin.

 ## Are there differences in activity patterns between weekdays and weekends?